 While it’s typically thought that your biological clock is what tells you when it’s time to wake up or go to sleep, light and dark signals actually control your biological clock.

-Even a simple night lite can affect it.
+Even a small blue spectrum night lite can affect it.

 The Most Significant Finding